swisspost/design-system/.changeset/wet-lions-fly.md

 '@swisspost/design-system-intranet-header': patch
 ---

-Added text to the postlogo for accessibility
+Added a descriptive text to the Post logo home link